-Graduate Prerequisite:Permission of school
+Graduate Prerequisite:Permission of school Offered summer semester every year.

 WILD 4000/6000-Management of Wildlife Habitat.
 4 hours.
 3 hours lecture and 4 hours lab per week.

 Principles and practices related to the management of forested ecosystems for wildlife and biological diversity, with emphasis on habitat management at the stand and landscape level.
 Habitat management through use of appropriate silvicultural practices, wildlife enhancement techniques, and regulations is evaluated.